abrar2030/Flowlet/README.md

 ### 📊 Ledger and Accounting

-At the heart of Flowlet's financial infrastructure is a robust double-entry ledger system, which ensures immutable audit trails and data consistency for all financial events.

 | Component | Key Files/Modules | Purpose |
 | :--- | :--- | :--- |
 | **Backend Implementation** | `backend/src/routes/ledger.py`, `backend/src/routes/enhanced_ledger.py`, `backend/src/models/audit_log.py`, `backend/src/models/transaction.py`, `backend/src/utils/audit.py`, `backend/src/security/audit_logger.py` | Manages the meticulous recording of all financial transactions, reinforces the integrity of audit trails for double-entry accounting, and provides further auditability. |

 ### 🌐 Developer Portal and API Gateway

-Flowlet adopts a developer-first approach, offering extensive resources for seamless integration.
-The API Gateway serves as the unified, secure entry point for all interactions with the underlying microservices.

 | Component | Key Files/Modules | Purpose |
 | :--- | :--- | :--- |